 How did you turn Facebook ads into profitable leads?

 My first recommendation is to pay someone who’s job is to run Facebook ads.
 Honestly I think it’ll save you way more money in the long run because it really is a hard skill-set.
 There’s a whole technical side of Facebook ads.
 There’s both the marketing and copy aspect and the technical aspect and you really do need both, so that’s where the Facebook ad expert comes in.

-We started off with a $200/day spend for a week with the first version of the quiz.
-So he made two ads.
-One that displays in the right hand ad area and one for the newsfeed.
+As far as our actual strategy goes, we started off with a $200/day spend for a week with the first version of the quiz.
+We made two ads, one that displays in the right hand ad area and one for the newsfeed.
 After we got some results of $2.50 per lead, which is unheard of, like very very very good we started ramping it up big time.

 Do you use the quiz cover image for the ads?

 Yes, it’s a cartoon image of a blindfolded guy throwing a dart at a target.
 We used the same short description from the quiz for the description of the ad, and the title of the quiz as the header of the ad.